 Unfortunately, after experiencing the condition once, it’s more likely to recur.
-That’s why consistent chiropractic care and massage therapy in Bend is necessary to keep you comfortable when you have a tight piriformis muscle.
+That’s why consistent chiropractic care in Bend is necessary to keep you comfortable when you have a tight piriformis muscle.

-Keep reading to learn more about the symptoms and causes of piriformis syndrome and how Total Body Chiropractic & Massage in Bend can offer comprehensive treatment.
+Learn more about the symptoms and causes of piriformis syndrome and how Total Body Chiropractic can offer comprehensive chiropractic treatment below.

 Piriformis Syndrome Symptoms

 Additionally, the spasms or swelling in the piriformis muscle can compress the sciatic nerve, which runs alongside or through the structure.
 And in this case, piriformis syndrome is a painful condition where that pain can extend down through the legs to the feet.

 It is worth noting that most cases of sciatica do not result from piriformis syndrome.